InformaticsMatters/fragmentor-k8s-orchestration/README.md

 playbook does not wait for the result - you need to inspect the _player_ Pod yourself to check on the its progress.

->   The player will prevent you from running another _play_ while
+>   The player playbooks here will prevent you from running another _play_ while
-    one still appears to be running.
+    one is running.

 ## Cheat-sheet
 With a `parameter.yaml` file like the following in your project directory